Argentinian Summer vibes with Quilmes

 Filip Eyckmans wants to thank Quilmes, a very important local beer brand.
 “I hope we can take the plunge together as well.
 Another agreement would be very promising for Argentinian bossaball. “

 Another milestone in the history of bossaball is the participation of Diego Guterriez, a former national volleyball player who quit his career last October and decided to switch to bossaball.
 “He’s been an international player for years, experienced two Olympic Games”, Eyckmans tells.
 “The fact that a guy like Diego, with such a list of achievements, is still working incredibly to become the best setter in Argentinian bossaball, makes me proud.”

-After his Balthazar remix for the new Bossaball video, the great DJ Buscemi was specially flown over from Belgium to be our special Samba Referee at the turntables.
+After his Balthazar remix for the new Bossaball video, DJ Buscemi was specially flown over from Belgium to be our special Samba Referee at the turntables.